 The secondary function of the Biceps is supination of the forearm.
 This means turning the hand from a palms-down position to a palms-up position.

-Building up your biceps can improve your upper body strength and forearm stability, too, which will make it easier for you to throw, lift, push, and pull.
+Building up your biceps can also improve your upper body strength and forearm stability, making throwing, lifting, pushing, and pulling easier.

-Before we get into the biceps workout routines that you can follow, let’s see which individual exercises are the most effective for gaining muscle mass
+Before we get into the biceps workout routines you can follow, let’s see which exercises are the most effective for gaining muscle mass.

-Here are the 10 Best Biceps Exercises that help to build stunning biceps.
+Here are the 10 best biceps exercises to build stunning biceps.

 1. Bicep Curl

-The bicep curl is a highly recognizable biceps exercise that builds biceps muscle mass.
+Bicep curling is a highly recognizable bicep exercise that builds muscle mass.
 It’s a great exercise for seeing results in strength and definition.

-A barbell curl is a pull-type, isolation exercise that works primarily on your biceps and also trains the muscles in your forearms.
+A barbell curl is a pull-type isolation exercise that works primarily on your biceps and trains the muscles in your forearms.

 Note: In the study conducted, they found that the EZ barbell curl showed the highest overall electromyography (EMG) activity in the biceps brachii (BB) and brachioradialis (BR) muscles compared to the dumbbell curl (DC) and barbell curl (BC) variants.